AghaDurrani/it_Girls/README.md

 🚀 **Streamlit demo app** — Quickly build upon Streamlit's boilerplate project<br>
 🛠️ **Devcontainer config** — Instantly spin up a cloud-based dev env, including all deps and tools needed<br>
-🐳 **Docker container** — Instantly run the project anywhere, in a well-defined env that includes all deps<br>
+🐳 **Docker container** — Instantly run the project anywhere, in a well-defined container that includes all deps<br>
-🇪🇺 **SOFA CI/CD pipelines** — Instantly deploy to AWS K8s, with all ECB-specific configs already in place
+🏗️ **SOFA CI/CD pipelines** — Instantly deploy to AWS K8s, with all ECB-specific configs already in place

 ## 2. Usage

 ### 2.1.
 Run locally

 Prerequisites:
-- Recommended: Make use of the Devcontainer config and open this repository in [GitHub Codespaces](https://github.com/PRS-STD/codespace-sofa), where all deps and tools needed for development are provided out of the box.
+- Recommended: Open this repository in [GitHub Codespaces](https://github.com/PRS-STD/codespace-sofa), where all deps and tools needed for development are provided out of the box.
 - Alternative: Clone this repository and have `docker` (or `podman`) installed.

 Build and run: